kunver400/anytime_library/README.md

 Just a pet project, made using react and other essentials ui stuff.

 - Uses React 16.3.2
-- CRA is used to init the orject.
+- CRA is used to init the project.
 - Uses SCSS and css modules.
 - Uses redux for fluid state management.
 - Uses Axios for network calls.